 - 1 teaspoon salt

 - 1//2 small green pepper cut into ½ inch x ½ inch strips

 - Bring a large pot of water to a boil

 - Lower eggs into boiling water, and allow to boil for 10 minutes

-- Remove pot from heat, and drain hot water, while adding cold water to pot.
+- Remove pot from heat, and drain hot water, while adding cold water to the pot.